 Or how about the universalists who are so sure they know better than God that Mankind is just too deserving of “fair” treatment than they are of punishment?

-I could go on and on.
+I could go on and on about false teaching concerning gender, the Bible, Creation, who Jesus is, and more.
 So many different false teachings, and the people behind them claim Scripture.
 Except, not the verses that contradict their position.
-Those they explain away.
+Those they explain away or ignore.

 For example, I’ve had a discussion with someone in the Holiness crowd (those who claim they no longer sin because in Christ they have a new nature).
 I pointed to Paul’s letters to the Corinthians about the brother who was living in an incestuous relationship and the church that was divided by bickering and greed.

 Look how Paul addresses them: